Description

 Growth rate: Moderate to rapid depending on temperature.

-Bloom: All year in regions without freezes.
-A repeat bloomer.
+Bloom: Spring through fall, possibly all year in regions without freezes.

-Fruit: Up to four tiny seeds at the base of each dried calyx (cup-like structure that holds the flower and ovary).
+Fruit: Up to four tiny seeds at the base of each dried flower.

 Leaves: Oval, green, smooth edges, aromatic, edible.